Skip to main content

 • Glasgow City

-SBH Scotland host a range of informal support and social groups every month for all those in Scotland affected by spina bifida and/or hydrocephalus.
+In-person and online informal support and social groups for those affected by spina bifida and/or hydrocephalus.

 Support for Adults with Spina Bifida Hydrocephalus